Search the site:

 Participants for samples can be identified in:

-• Your lead database.
+- Your lead database.
 Every lead you have in your email list or CRM tool can be a potential candidate for the survey sample.
-As with existing customers, leads should be segmented not only for the research but also for better marketing.
+As with existing customers, leads should be segmented not only for research but also for better marketing.

-It’s very important that your sample is large enough and also representative of the population you are targeting.
-There will always be people who will decline your invitation to participate.
-Choosing a too small or ill-targeted group of people can make the results of the research biased.
+Your sample must be large enough and also representative of the population you are targeting.
+Choosing an audience too small or an ill-targeted group of people can make the results of the research biased.

 Although there is not a universal minimal number of people to include in your study, it is generally accepted amongst scientists that less than 100 people is insufficient to make up a statistically relevant conclusion.
 Therefore, to ensure you’ll reach this number, you’ll have to distribute your questions to at least 150 people.